4chirinos/hackathon/README.md

 python3 script.py Nisum India Chief
 ```

-## Issues

-- It requires a linkedin accout, so it requires an email account too.
-Preferably a **GMAIL** account,
-because it seems that the CCS style from linkedin page varies a little bit based on the type of the email account (not confirmed)

-- From time to time, linkedin page show up modals or security checks because of the bot behavior
-that the script has.
-In that case the script will fail.
-Try running again the script and hopefully
-it will work.
-Otherwise, try setting a breakpoint in the section of code where the message appears
-and solve it manually (human interaction).
-If it doesn't help, maybe the account is already banned (not confirmed)

-- Eventually, in a matter of one day, linkedin blocks the account because it is detected as a bot.
-Try not running too much tests, maybe it will help the account last longer (not confirmed)

 ## To be done

 - Set up docker image, so we don't have to touch or install anything in our local environment.
 Currently, it requires